Zajozor/gesture/README.md

-# gesture
+# Gesture

-A simple accelerometer-based gesture recognition software.
+A simple accelerometer-based gesture recognition framework.
-Under heavy development.
+Created for a diploma thesis.

+Connects through serial port to a custom
+ESP8266 based device, which gathers data from five accelerometers.
+The GUI allows to record and inspect data from accelerometers, the processing component performs gesture classification on the data.

 Project is using Conda environment for package management.
 Use